Zelenyy/advanced-python/docs/homeworks/05_assignment.md

   -m META, --meta META  Metadata for task or path to file with metadata in JSON format
 ```
 5. (1 p.)
 Using `setup.py` (or `toml` file) create console script for call `stem.cli_main:stem_cli_main` function.
+6. (3* p.)
+(Optional task, for additional point) Add function for output task tree graph in image.